Ocrevus (ocrelizumab)

 How do I take Ocrevus?

 The first dose is given as two separate infusions, two weeks apart.
-Further doses are given as one infusion every six months, usually in a hospital clinic.
+Further doses are given as one infusion every six months.
 The infusions take around 3 to 4 hours to complete.

 What side effects can I get with Ocrevus?